robert-swanson/hearts-engine/README.md

 See the [clients/README.md](clients/README.md) for more information on implementing a client.

-## Setting up the Server
+## Setting a local server

-If you wish to run a local instance of the game server do the following:
+If you wish to run a local instance of the game server do the following (untested):

 1. `cd hearts-engine`
 2. `./setup.sh` (this may take several minutes the first time)
    - If you get `cmake: command not found` install cmake with your package manager (e.g. on linux: `sudo apt-get install cmake`) and rerun
 3. `cmake .`
 4. `cmake --build --target Server`
+5. `./Server config.env`

 ## Use a Player AI in a physical game of hearts